cmstead/signet/README.md

 ## Usage

+First it is recommended that you create a types file so the local signet object can be cached for your module:

+    var signet = require('signet')();

+    //my aliased type
+    signet.alias('foo')('string');

+Now, include your types file into your other files and the signet types object will be properly enclosed in your module.

+### Signet behaviors

 Signet can be used two different ways to sign your functions, as a function wrapper or as a decoration of your function.
 Below are examples of the two use cases: